apoorvasrinivasan26/cointoss/README.md

 # cointoss
-thinking about some problems related to coin toss
+thinking about some problems related to coin toss on Python